Logolo/ovpnauth/README.md

     bob
     paul

-By default, the file `users.db` in the current working directory is used to store the user authentication data, but the file can be changed by setting the `OVPNAUTH_DATABASE` environment variable to the preferred path.
+By default, the file `auth.db` in the current working directory is used to store the user authentication data, but the file can be changed by setting the `OVPNAUTH_DBPATH` environment variable to the preferred path.

 Locking is implemented for operations that require the authentication database to be updated.
-If an existing lock is detected, the application waits 125 milliseconds before attempting to acquire write-lock again.
-If no lock is acquired after 12 attempts, the application gives up and dies.
-The number of attempts made to acquire a lock can be defined with the environment variable `OVPNAUTH_LOCK_ATTEMPTS`.
+If an existing lock is detected, the application will wait up to 2 seconds for the lock to be freed before giving up.
+The duration can be changed by setting the environment variable `OVPNAUTH_LOCK_TIMEOUT` to a whole number representing the lock timoeout in seconds.
+Any existing lock files that are older than the timeout will be unlinked under the assumption the previous application instance was interrupted before its changes were committed.

 Bugs / Known Issues
 --------------------